 Also, this analysis does not give an absolute prediction about the price movement but helps the investors and traders anticipate what could likely happen and accordingly take an investment decision.

 What is a chart?

-Technical analysis has been a bit of a mistaken as it’s not that technical.
-Though there are complex mathematical tied to it but at its core it is method of determining if a stock or market as a whole is going up or going down.
+Technical analysis has been a bit of a mistake as it’s not that technical.
+Though there are complex mathematical tied to it but at its core, it is the method of determining if a stock or market as a whole is going up or going down.
 What we need to do in order to identify these trends is simply looking at a chart.
 Now let’s understand charts and how they help in Technical Analysis.

 Some analysts look at a chart and simply draw an arrow on the actual data plot if the arrow is pointing up they know the trend is up and vice versa.

 On the charts, we look at what is happening right now and how it came to be.
 From there we make an educated guess about the future, but the goal is not to predict where prices will be in a year.
 The real goal is to determine what we do about it right now.
 If we decide to buy based on a chart, we will already know what has to happen to prove us wrong and that helps us limit losses.

 Price action tells us what the supply and demand equilibrium is at any given point in time..